department-of-veterans-affairs/LEAF-Developer-Examples/README.md

-# LEAF-Developer-Examples
+# LEAF Developer Examples
-List of example code snippets for LEAF Developers
+:warning:___Important note for contributors: This is a public space.
+Do not store sensitive information in this repository!___:warning:

-___Important note for contributors: This is a public space.
-Do not store sensitive information in this repository!___
+This repository contains examples and guidance for developers who plan on implementing custom user experiences using LEAF.